Diversity Advisory Board (DAB)

 The DAB has accepted the following definitions for their work:

-Inclusion means that everyone can participate and everyone belongs.
+Inclusion means that everyone feels welcomed, valued, and encouraged to fully participate and belong.

 - City Practices